sudorook/snippets/windows.md

 This only applies if a Windows recovery environment exists.
 If not, ignore the error.

+## Add a `Ctrl+Alt+t` shortcut for opening Windows Terminal

+1. Locate a Windows Terminal .exe file on the system.
+It will be named 'wt.exe.'
+   One place to look is `c:\Users\<username>\AllData\Local\Microsoft\WindowsApps\wt.exe`.
+2. Open the directory containing wt.exe in File Explorer.
+Right-click the wt.exe file and select 'Create shortcut' in the 'Show more options' sub-menu.
+3. Move the new `wt - Shorcut.exe` file to the Desktop folder.
+4. Right-click the Desktop shortcut and enter the 'Properties' menu.
+5. In the 'Shortcut key' field, enter `Ctrl+Alt+t`.

 ## Access WSL files from Git Bash on the host

 A WSL file's path for Git Bash is `//wsl.localhost/<name>/home/....`, where